 Some agents use a guest book or sheet of paper as a sign-in system.
-Others, such as Ed Finlan, managing broker at Keller Williams Western Realty in Burlington, Wash., use an electronic device.
+Others, such as Ed Finlan, managing broker at Keller Williams Western Realty in Burlington, Washington, use an electronic device.

 "I have an open house app on my iPad," Finlan says.
 "People who are techie want to do it themselves.
 For the ones that aren't, I'll do it for them.
 They have to put in their name, email and phone number.
 That goes into our database, and the app will follow up for me, too."

 An open house is "your time to look at the property," says Renee White, a broker associate at Keller Williams Realty East Bay in Walnut Creek, California.

 That means it's fine to walk into all the rooms, open closets or even take a seat and stay a while if you're genuinely interested.